gagefonk/gagefonk/README.md

 Currently in school for Masters of Computer Science at GATECH, expected graduation of DEC 26.

-Other things I like to dabble in:
+Other things I like to dabble in/learn:
-- rust
+- Rust
-- neovim
+- Neovim
 - AI

 Fun Facts: